agile-lab-dev/Data-Product-Specification/README.md

 * `FullyQualifiedName: [String]` Human-readable that uniquely identifies an entity
 * `Description: [String]` detailed description about the process, its purpose and characteristics
 * `ResourceType: [String]` explain what type of workload is: Ingestion ETL, Streaming, Internal Process, etc.
+* `Type: [String]` This is an enum `[HouseKeeping|DataPipeline]`, `Housekeeping` is for all the workloads that are acting on internal data without any external dependency. `DataPipeline` instead is for workloads that are reading from outputport of other DP or external systems.
 * `Technology: [String]` this is a list of technologies: Airflow, Spark, Scala.
 It is a free field but it is useful to understand better how it is behaving
 * `Description: [String]` detailed explaination about the purpose of the workload, what sources is reading, what business logic is apllying, etc
 * `Version: [String]` Specific version of the workload.
 Displayed as X.Y.Z where X is the major version of the data product, Y is minor feature and Z is patch.
 Major version(X) is also shown in the component ID and those 2 fields(version and ID) are always aligned with one another.